MaryamMuchai/Employee_Track/README.md

-### A Django Project that allows user login and registration and performs CRUD opeartion to Employees List
+### A Django Project that allows user login and registration and performs CRUD operation to Employees List